nurfherder/slink/README.md

 slink
 =====

-This is a script to create symbolic links based on the contents of file named `links`.
+This is a script to create symbolic links based on the contents of file named `links` in whatever you current directory is.
 I mainly created this to aid in deploying git managed projects without having to move files out of the repo.

 Deploy:
 -------